How SpringBoot AutoConfiguration magic works?

 }

-If we run the application like java -jar myapp.jar -DdbType=MYSQL then only JdbcUserDAO bean will be registered.
+If we run the application like java -jar myapp.jar -DdbType=MYSQL, then only the JdbcUserDAO bean will be registered.

-But if you set the System property like -DdbType=MONGODB then only MongoUserDAO bean will be registered.
+But if you set the System property like -DdbType=MONGODB, then only the MongoUserDAO bean will be registered.

-Now that we have seen how to conditionally register a bean based on System Property.
+Now that we have seen how to conditionally register a bean based on a System Property.

-Suppose we want to register MongoUserDAO bean only when MongoDB java driver class “com.mongodb.Server” is available on classpath, if not we want to register JdbcUserDAO bean.
+Suppose we want to register the MongoUserDAO bean only when the MongoDB java driver class “com.mongodb.Server” is available on the classpath; if not, we want to register the JdbcUserDAO bean.

-To accomplish that we can create Conditions to check the presence or absence of MongoDB driver class “com.mongodb.Server” as follows:
+To accomplish that, we can create Conditions to check for the presence or absence of the MongoDB driver class “com.mongodb.Server” as follows:

 public class MongoDriverPresentsCondition implements Condition